Analysis of Poem Howl by Allen Ginsberg

 At the obscenity trial in California in June 1957 nine literary experts gave evidence in support.
 Subsequently the judge's verdict concluded that the book was of 'redeeming social importance' and could be freely sold.

-Suffice to say that many believed the modern world to have begun that day.
+Suffice to say that many believed the modern world to have begun that day, a generation born since the end of second world war.
 Allen Ginsberg's name became synonymous with radicalism, freedom of speech and the right to protest against sexual and political oppression.

 Themes in Howl